hpiwowar/citation11k/analysis/stats_knit_.md

 #### Statistical analysis

-To focus on data reuse by third party investigators (rather than authors attributing  datasets they had collected themselves), we excluded papers with author surnames in common with those authors who deposited the original dataset, as described in  <!--rinline citep(biblio["piwowar2011beginni"])-->.
+To focus on data reuse by third party investigators (rather than authors attributing  datasets they had collected themselves), we excluded papers with author surnames in common with those authors who deposited the original dataset, as in  <!--rinline citep(biblio["piwowar2011beginni"])-->.
 PubMed Central contains only a subset of papers recorded in PubMed.
 As described in <!--rinline citep(biblio["piwowar2011beginni"])-->, to extrapolate from the number of data reuses in PubMed Central to all possible data reuses in PubMed, we divided the yearly number of hits by the ratio of papers in PMC to papers in PubMed for this domain (domain was measured as the number of articles indexed with the MeSH term “gene expression profiling”).

 <!--begin.rcode accessionRatios, echo=FALSE